Baked Ziti with Tomatoes and Mozzarella

 If you're building out your comfort classics, you might also like:

 Different formats, same principle: simple technique, layered flavor.
+Discover more from this collection in All Season Favorites.

 Savor the process, and thanks for cooking with us.
 Check out our other recipes.
 Visit us on Pinterest